Marslanali/digital-design-cpp/README.md

       this cannot be done for array defined locally, because its get out of scope/destroyed as soon as we are out of function, and pointer will point to nothing/garbage memory address.

-    - I make array static to solve above issue, because static have a scope in life time of whole program.
+    - I make array static to solve above issue, because static have a scope in life time of whole program (end of main() function).

 ### e)